Claudette Bradshaw (Co-Chair)

 Sharon Redsky is resident of Winnipeg and First Nation member of Shoal Lake #40.
 Sharon works at the Winnipeg Foundation as a Community Grant Associate.
 Previously, she worked with Dakota Ojibway Child & Family Services Inc. as a Grant/Proposal Specialist, responsible for fundraising and strategic partnerships.
 Prior to joining Dakota Ojibway Child & Family Services Inc Sharon worked with the Ma Mawi Wi Chi Itata Centre as a manager responsible for implementing Housing Plus, a partnership with the Mental Health Commission of Canada’s At Home / Chez Soi Housing First Housing First research and demonstration project.
 Ma Mawi Wi Chi Itata Centre Inc means “We all work together, to help one another” and serves the Indigenous community of Winnipeg.
 Sharon was awarded the YMCA-YWCA Women of Distinction, Community Champion Award in 2017.
 Her recent education includes a Master Certificate in Project Management and Certificate in Indigenous Evaluation through the University of Winnipeg.

-Mr. Shapcott has a long record of public service, including appointments to the Downtown Community Advisory Board of the Toronto Board of Health, the Corporate Minimum Tax Working Group of the Ontario Fair Tax Commission, the Inner City Advisory Committee of the Toronto District School Board, the National Advisory Committee to the World Urban Forum II, the National Reference Group to the Mental Health and Housing Pilot Project, the Toronto Waterfront Affordable Housing Advisory Committee, the Co-operative Housing Federation of Toronto’s Charitable Foundation, the Centre for Urban Health Initiatives at the University of Toronto and the Minister’s Advisory Committee of the Partnership Project (for Ontario’s non-profit sector).
+Mr. Shapcott has a long record of public service, including appointments to the Downtown Community Advisory Board of the Toronto Board of Health, the Corporate Minimum Tax Working Group of the Ontario Fair Tax Commission, the Inner City Advisory Committee of the Toronto District School Board, the National Advisory Committee to the World Urban Forum II, the National Reference Group to the Mental Health and Housing Pilot Project, the Toronto Waterfront Affordable Housing Advisory Committee, the Co-operative Housing Federation of Toronto’s Charitable Foundation, the Centre for Urban Health Initiatives at the University of Toronto, the Minister’s Advisory Committee of the Partnership Project (for Ontario’s non-profit sector), and the Ontario Minister’s Advisory Committee on Homelessness.

 Tim Richter (Ex-Officio)